mandymccabe/Final_Project/README.md

 # Final Project Janet's Notes

 ## Need to do

+## 5/12/2022 Steps taken
-* If using a SQL DB, must provide ERD with relationships
+* Created ERD with relationships
+* Created separate CSVs for news sources & the rest of the information - Primary Key is RespondentID
+*
 ## 5-11-2022 Steps taken
 * Chose dataset from Kaggle: How access to data affects trust in news / How much do you trust the press?
   * 1020 rows